Physical Address

 Objects stuck in the tread Possible foreign object causing noise

-Observe How the Car Handles:
+Observe How The Car Handles:

 Lastly, it’s important to observe how your car handles when you’re driving it.
 Pay attention to any changes in steering responsiveness, vibrations, or unusual movements.
 If you notice that the noise intensifies or changes when making turns or driving at certain speeds, this can provide further insight into the underlying problem.
 The way your car handles in correlation with the sound can help you pinpoint the specific component or system that requires attention.